jszeman/chsm/doc/ch3_ir_reference/ir_ref.md

 In this document, we'll dive into the internals of the **IR** (Internal Representation).
 By understanding the details, you'll be better equipped to extend the template from the previous chapter and take advantage of more advanced features in your state machine code generation.

+Feel free to skip this chapter—the IR is quite self-explanatory.
+You can always revisit it if something needs clarification.

 I recommend opening the **IR** of the [test state machine](../../crf/test/doc/chsm_test_machine4.json) and referencing it as you read this document.

 ## IR overview